AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 In the sample below, there is a Gantt chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled.

-When you drag and drop rows to change their sequence and hierarchical relationships, data items are moved.
-When you change the duration and position of [elements](../Gantt_Chart/Elements), create and remove connections between them, and edit the [data grid](Gantt_Chart/Data_Grid) text, items are updated.
-Also, there is a custom button for [adding items](#adding).
+When you drag and drop rows to change their sequence and hierarchical relationships, the `"treeItemMove"` event is triggered.
+When you change the duration and position of [elements](../Gantt_Chart/Elements), create and remove connections between them, and edit the [data grid](Gantt_Chart/Data_Grid) text, `"treeItemUpdate"` fires.
+Also, there is a custom button for [adding items](#adding), which triggers `"treeItemCreate"`.

 Event listeners are used to update the chart title whenever an item is updated, moved, or added: